Jamillah James ’05

 A Sleuthing Curator

-Last year James’ coworkers dubbed her the “art detective” when she unearthed several forgotten artworks for Charles Gaines: Gridwork 1974–1989, the first major museum retrospective of work by the influential conceptual artist.
+At the Hammer, James’ coworkers dubbed her the “art detective” when she unearthed several forgotten artworks for Charles Gaines: Gridwork 1974–1989, the first major museum retrospective of work by the influential conceptual artist.
 The show originated at the Studio Museum in Harlem, New York City—where James worked before moving to LA—before it traveled to the Hammer.
 Though Gaines was well-known on the West Coast, his work had been largely overlooked by institutions.
 “Many of his works were missing or unaccounted for,” James says.
 “It was a wonderful opportunity to redress an absence in the museum’s institutional history, and to showcase his brilliance, which was really ahead of its time.”

 Finding Her Passion